frobino/blog/README.md

 This simple tutorial has been inspired by [1], [2], [3]

-The commit history shows how to setup a 11ty project and how to add pages in form of markdown.
+The commit history shows how to:
+- setup a 11ty project
+- add pages and blog posts in form of markdown
+- embed JS script in blog posts using a Node JS module (e.g. ChartJS).
+See [7], [8]

 ## Steps